 Choosing a lunch bags for kids that will keep food cold, work well with a lunchbox, and be easy enough to open and carry is no small task.
-But I pulled together this list with my favorites to make it much easier for you to choose the best one for your child’s lunch!
+But I pulled together this list with my favorites to make it much easier for you to choose the best one for your kid’s lunch!

 Lunch Bags for Kids